biojava/biojava.github.io/_wikis/BioJava3_project.md

 Wanted
 ------

-We still need somebody to migrate/rewrite the Blast parsing framework from BioJava 1
+We need a volunteer to migrate/rewrite the Blast parsing framework from BioJava 1

 Mailing List
 ------------